 Continued maintenance under Alternative A would result in no measurable change in flood elevations or frequency of flooding as the existing condition would continue.
 Modeling results indicate that the stream channel at the road crossing is not capable of containing flood flows that approach the 100-year flood magnitude (Martin, 2007a).
 Flood flows that leave the channel at the road crossing follow the road grade towards the historic warehouse and comfort station.
 Flows also enter the corral area during these flood events.
 Under Alternative A. flooding would continue to occur at the road crossing during large events approaching the 100-year flood.
-This places the historic warehouse and the comfort station within the regulatory 100-year floodplain, and therefore, could necessitate a Floodplain Statement of Findings be prepared for continued occupation of the site.
-However, a Wetland Statement of Findings would not be required because this restoration alternative would qualify as an "excepted action" under section 4.2.1(h) of NPS Procedural Manual #77-1: Wetland Protection.
+This places the historic warehouse and the comfort station within the regulatory 100-year floodplain.
+A Floodplain Statement of Findings would not be required because the location of the historic warehouse is integral to its significance.
+The project is an "excepted action" and the Procedural Manual does not apply (Procedural Manual 77-2: Floodplain Management V.B).
+AWetland Statement of Findings would not be required because this restoration alternative would qualify as an "excepted action" under section 4.2.1(h) of NPS Procedural Manual #77-1: Wetland Protection.